Non-fiction books teach us about the real world.

 Musashi Miyamoto – The Book of Five Rings

 “Perceive that which cannot be seen with the eye.”
 Miyamoto claimed to have fought over sixty duels, and five battles, always managing to cut his opponents into pieces.
 No wonder why “The Book of Five Rings” which contains mainly thoughts about swordsmanship and military strategy became widely popular both in the Orient, and the Occident.
 It’s useful especially for practitioners of Kendo, but it can also teach you a thing or two about human conflict, how to avoid it, and what to do when it’s unavoidable.

 Serge Mol – Classical Fighting Arts of Japan

 If you want to learn more about the traditional martial arts of Japan, this book is a must-read.
 Embellished with beautiful photos, it gives you the history of the development of fighting methods employed by the samurai.
-In the second section of the book, you’ll find the overview of the most important schools of Ju-Jitsu, from the times of medieval Japan, to the present day.
+In the second section of the book, you’ll find an overview of the most important schools of Ju-Jitsu, from the times of medieval Japan to the present day.

 Adele Westbrook, Oscar Ratti – Secrets of the Samurai: The Martial Arts of Feudal Japan

 This is a treat for anyone interested in the history of feudal Japan.
 From the book, you’ll learn about Japanese swords and armor, Shoguns, and the secret training methods of samurai.
 You’ll also get more knowledge about the formidable Ninja warriors who terrorized the courts of the warlords of the day.
 The book is not based on strict scholarly historical material, so consume it with a dose of healthy skepticism.